 4) 2 x Micro HDMI Ports

-This port allows you to transmit both high definition audio and video over a single micro HDMI cable from your Raspberry Pi to a TV or monitor.
+This port allows you to transmit high definition audio and video over micro HDMI from your Raspberry Pi to an external display.

 5) 2 Lane MIPI CSI Camera Port